DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ENCRYPTION/Encryption-decryption.md

 - Phassprase - Longer version of a password used to encrypt the sender's private key using a hash of the passphrase as the secret key
 - Private key - Sender's private key
 - Public key -  Recipient's public key
-- Signer's public key - Sender's public key (used for decryption)
+- Receiver's public key - Receiver's public key (used for decryption)

 Files are encrypted with the sender's private key, sender's public key and the pass phrase. <br>
-Files are decrypted with the recipient's private key, sender's public key and pass phrase.
+Files are decrypted with the recipient's private key, receiver's public key and pass phrase.

 PGP uses a passphrase to encrypt your private key on your machine.
 Your private key is encrypted on your disk using a hash of your passphrase as the secret key.
 You use the passphrase to decrypt and use your private key.
 A passphrase should be hard for you to forget and difficult for others to guess.